blur-io/operator-filter-registry/README.md

 This modifier will revert if the `operator` or its code hash is filtered by the `OperatorFilterRegistry` contract.
 ## `DefaultOperatorFilterer`

-This smart contract extends `OperatorFilterer` and automatically configures the token contract that inherits it to subscribe to OpenSea's list of filtered operators and code hashes.
+This smart contract extends `OperatorFilterer` and automatically configures the token contract that inherits it to subscribe to Blur's list of filtered operators and code hashes.
 This subscription can be updated at any time by the owner by calling `updateSubscription` on the `OperatorFilterRegistry` contract.

 ## `OwnedRegistrant`